A MASTERCLASS ON THE THERAPEUTIC DIMENSION OF PILGRIMAGE

 • Bart Hetebrij is a former humanistic counciler with the Ministry of Defense and has experience with return journeys in the tradition of pilgrimages.

-The program will be introduced and chaired by prof.dr.
+The program was introduced and chaired by prof.dr.
 Jenny Slatman (TiU/DCU).